 A script outlines what a reader and audience will see and hear using visual imagery, character behaviour, dialogue and sound to tell a compelling story.
 Writers should present scripts in 12-point courier font, which is standard for the film industry.
-It is recommended you use screenwriting software that formats your work to industry standard, such as Final Draft or Celtx.
+It is recommended you use screenwriting software that formats your work to industry standard, such as Final Draft, Celtx, Highland 2 (mac only) or Arc Studio.
 If your application is for a documentary, you will need to provide a 'documentary outline' or thorough treatment.
-If your documentary follows a person, you also need to submit proof, either a copy of an email or letter, that the subject of your documentary is committed to the project.
+If your documentary follows a person you also need to submit proof, either a copy of an email or letter, that the subject of your documentary is committed to the project.
 You can upload the PDF to Documentary Subject Confirmation which will automatically pop up if you tick that you are making a documentary.